-i.
-Is there is any requirement of KYC of a director
+K. Is there any requirement of verification of Know Your Customer ("KYC") of a director i.
+In case of Indian Nationals

-Yes, as per the amended rules, every individual who has been allotted a DIN as on 31st March of a financial year shall submit e-form DIR 3 KYC to the Central Government on or before 30th April of immediate next financial year.
-Hence each individual possessing DIN needs to update his KYC details annually within prescribed timelines for retaining his DIN in 'Active' status.
+Yes, as per the amended rules, every individual who has been allotted a DIN as on 31st March of a financial year shall submit e-form DIR 3 KYC to the Central Government on or before 30th September of immediate next financial year.
+Hence, each individual possessing DIN needs to update his KYC details annually within prescribed timelines for retaining his DIN in 'Active' status.

-ii.
-What are the supporting documents to file DIR-3 KYC
+L. What are the supporting documents to file e-form DIR-3 KYC